private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 # Validation Protocol {#validation}

 The basic multiplication protocol in {{multiplication}} only offers semi-honest security.
-It is "secure up to an additive attack".
+It is secure up to an additive attack; see {{additive-attack}}.
 Validating multiplications allows an additive attack to be detected, ensuring that a protocol is aborted before any result is produced that might compromise the confidentiality of inputs.